 - Balance the gut: Intestinal permeability is a factor in every case of autoimmune disease, including Hashimoto’s.
 By optimizing our gut health and restoring microbial balance in our intestines, we can start healing from within!
-To do this, we can remove reactive foods, supplement with enzymes, balance the gut flora, and nourish our gut.
+To do this, we can remove reactive foods, supplement with enzymes, balance our gut flora, and nourish our gut.
 For more information, please see my article on the importance of gut health.